agakalinowski/MySQL/README.md

 ## Overview

 Welcome to the [Data base commercial] repository!
-This project is a commercial application designed for 123gifts.pl.
+This project is a commercial application designed for one of biggest advertising agency in Poland.

 **Project Status: Ongoing Development**

 This project is continuously evolving, and new features will be incrementally added over time.
-It's a dynamic initiative aimed at meeting the evolving needs of 123gifts.pl.
+It's a dynamic initiative aimed at meeting the evolving needs of advertising market in Poland.

 ## Database Structure